USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -    `NOAH_VERSION` <a id=NOAH_VERSION></a>
 **>>COMMENT<<** Needs description
 -   `CTM_ABFLUX [default: Y]`<a id=CTM_ABFLUX></a>
     Activate fertilizer ammonia bidirectional flux for in-line emissions and deposition velocities.
-If CTM_ILDEPV is set to N this variable is ignored.
-Setting this variable to Y requires four additional input files that include gridded fractional crop distributions (B4LU_file), soil properties (E2C_Soilfile), fertilizer conditions (E2C_Fertfile), and an agricultural soil initial conditions file (INIT_MEDC_1).
+Setting this variable to Y requires four additional input files that include gridded fractional crop distributions (E2C_LU), soil properties (E2C_SOIL), fertilizer conditions (E2C_CHEM), and an agricultural soil initial conditions file (INIT_MEDC_1).
 Activation of this setting will produce additional variables in the output dry deposition file.
 See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the required input files.
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_BIDI_FERT_NH3` <a id=CTM_BIDI_FERT_NH3></a>
 **>>COMMENT<<** Needs description
 -   `CTM_HGBIDI [default: N]`<a id=CTM_HGBIDI></a>
     Activate mercury bidirectional flux for in-line emissions and deposition velocities.
-If CTM_ILDEPV is set to N this variable is ignored.
 Activation of this setting will produce additional variables in the output dry deposition file.
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_SFC_HONO [default: Y]`<a id=CTM_SFC_HONO></a>
     Calculate surface HONO interactions.
-If CTM_ILDEPV is set to N this variable is ignored.
-Comment out or set to Y to turn on; set to N to turn off.
+IComment out or set to Y to turn on; set to N to turn off.
 -   `CTM_GRAV_SETL [default Y]`<a id=CTM_GRAV_SETL></a>
     Activate gravitational sedimentation for aerosols.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>